 - A. The following provisions and requirements pertain to Building Sewers.
 If any conflict exist between these requirements and other laws and regulations, the most stringent requirement shall apply. - B. Minimum Elevations for Gravity Connection - 1.
-A sanitary sewer connection permit for a gravity connection shall not be granted to homes or buildings where the lowest elevation to have gravity sanitary services is less than one (1) foot above the top of the manhole casting elevation of either the first upstream or downstream manhole on the sewer to which the connection is to be made. - 2.
+A sanitary sewer connection permit for a gravity connection shall not be granted to homes or buildings where the lowest elevation to have gravity sanitary services is less than one (1) foot above the top of the manhole casting elevation of either the first upstream or downstream manhole on the sewer to which the connection is to be made.
+See Detail 5A for minimum elevation for gravity connection. - 2.
 If the first upstream or downstream manhole is at a higher elevation, a grinder lift station must be installed.
+See Detail 5B for Residential Grinder Station Installation.